JorjaFox/website/content/posts/library/news/2008/politico.md

 ---
 title: Politico
 date: 2008-11-13
-author: "Mika A. Epstein"
+transcriber: "Mika A. Epstein"
 layout: news
 permalink: /news/2008/:title/
 categories: [News, Articles]
 tags: ["2008"]

 newstitle: "There's a new group in town, and Hollywood is excited to learn about it  "
-newsauthor: Anne Schroeder Mullins
+newsreporter: Anne Schroeder Mullins
 newssource: Politico
 newsurl: http://www.politico.com/blogs/anneschroeder/1108/Theres_a_new_group_in_town_and_Hollywood_is_excited_to_learn_about_it.html